RivaD2/reading-notes/401/class-05.md

 - **CURRENT**: The current reference is a reference type of type Node that is currently being looked at.
 This node is typically used when traversing through a full linked list.
 When traversing, it is common to reset the current to the head to guarantee you are starting from the beginning of the linked list.

-** At this point, I've answered why nodes can scatter memory.
+**At this point, I've answered why nodes can scatter memory.
 It is because a single node has the “address” or a reference to the next node.
-If that is the case, then they do not have to use a continous block of memory**
+If that is the case, then they do not have to use a continuous block of memory**

 **You still with me?**